mingster/riben.life/web/doc/NOTIFICATION/FUNCTIONAL-REQUIREMENTS-NOTIFICATION.md

 **FR-NOTIF-109:** The system must provide a plugin/extension mechanism for adding new notification channels:

+- **All external channels (LINE, WhatsApp, WeChat, SMS, Telegram, push) must be implemented as plugins**
 - Plugin API for custom channel integrations
 - Configuration interface for new channels
 - Template support for new channels
 - Delivery tracking for new channels
+- System admins can enable/disable plugins system-wide
+- Store admins can enable/disable plugins for their store (only if enabled by system admin)

+**FR-NOTIF-110:** Built-in channels (on-site, email) must always be available and cannot be disabled:

+- On-site notifications are always enabled and cannot be disabled by any user
+- Email notifications are always enabled and cannot be disabled by any user
+- These channels are core functionality and not implemented as plugins

 ---